Fundraising ideas

 Quick summary: Ask loved ones for donations instead of gifts.
 Good for birthdays, anniversaries, weddings or Christmas.

 Bonus options: You don’t have to organise a party or celebration for this one, but if you’re planning to anyway, it can help your fundraising even more.
-Or to amplify your efforts, could you agree with friends or family members that you’ll all give donations instead of gifts for each other at birthdays or Christmas?
+Or to amplify your efforts, you could agree with friends or family that you’ll all give donations instead of gifts for each other at birthdays or Christmas?

 We're funding research that's unlocking the secrets of dozens of different eye conditions.